The heart possesses an intelligence of its own

 The most handy tool is our very heart.
 But what is the heart and what are its qualities?

-The heart is the core of the authentic Self, the center of intuitive discernment and clarity.
+The heart is the core of the authentic Self, the center of discernment and intuitive clarity.

 It allows us to connect deeply with our own Self and with other people.

-It is the place where emotions such as love, appreciation, compassion, joy, etc. are born and the source of the ability to overcome obstacles.
+It is the place where emotions such as love, appreciation, compassion, joy, etc. are born. and the source of the ability to overcome obstacles.

 It has its own intelligence and has the ability to transmit information to the brain.